Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Three iterations of 1-WL distinguish clouds in the plane

 Let $S\subseteq \mathbb{R}^2$ be a cloud of $n$ points in the plane.
 Our task is to reconstruct $S$ up to an isometry, using as input the information contained in $\chi_{1,S}^{(3)}$.
 This means to find a point cloud $S^\prime$ in the plane which is an image of $S$ under some isometry.
+Our proof has two main steps: \emph{Initialization} and \emph{Reconstruction}.
+In the Initialization Step we show how to extract from $\chi_{1,S}^{(3)}$ the relevant information we need, which we call \emph{initialization data}.
+In the Reconstruction step, we describe an algorithm that, given some initialization data, computes the coordinates of the desired isometric cloud.

 In our reconstruction algorithm, we employ the notion of the \emph{barycenter} of a point cloud (also known as the center of mass), which we denote by $b$, and is defined by: